atorizva/linear-algebra/README.md

-# Linear Algebra and Learning from Data - Notes and Code
+# Introduction to Linear Algebra - Notes and Code
-Welcome to this repository! 🚀 This is a collection of notes and code based on Linear Algebra and Learning from Data by Gilbert Strang.
+Welcome to this repository! 🚀 This is a collection of notes and code based on Introduction to Linear Algebra by Gilbert Strang.
 The goal is to reinforce mathematical concepts through hands-on coding while making these resources useful for others interested in the subject.

 ## 📌 About the Repository
-This repository includes:
+This repository includes    :
 - Summarized notes covering key concepts from each chapter.
-- Code implementations illustrating linear algebra applications in data science and machine learning.
+- Code implementations illustrating linear algebra applications.
 - Exercises & solutions (where applicable) to deepen understanding.

 ## 📖 Topics Covered
 - Vectors, Matrices, and Linear Transformations